mdjward/energenie-service/README.md

 # Energenie Service #

-RESTful microservice - written in Python, on the Flask framework - and
+RESTful microservice - written in Python, on the Flask framework - and based on [MiniGirlGeek/energenie-demo](https://github.com/MiniGirlGeek/energenie-demo).

 ## Starting the application ##